Santiago220991/To-Do-List/README.md

 - Draging and droping tasks.

-This project was made with HTML, CSS and Javascript.
+This project was made with HTML, CSS and JavaScript.

 To get a local copy up and running follow these simple example steps.